jkulton/cakesay/README.md

 # cakesay

-Create an ascii cake w/message
+Create an ASCII cake with a message

 ## How to use